HoudiniGraphql/houdini/.changeset/happy-peas-tickle.md

 'houdini': patch
 ---

-feat: enable Persisted Queries by config (generate file + tune fetch)
+feat: Persisted Queries File can be generated on each changes via `PersistedQueriesPath` param in the config file.